bitwarden/help/_articles/organizations/create-an-organization.md

    {%image /organizations/new-org-button-overlay.png Select New Organization %}
 3. On the New Organization screen, enter an **Organization Name** for your new Organization and the **Billing Email** we can reach you at.

-    {% note %}Paid Organizations (Families, Teams, or Enterprise) have a 7 Day Free Trial built in.
+    {% callout info %}Paid Organizations (Families, Teams, or Enterprise) have a 7 Day Free Trial built in.
 We won't charge you until your trial is over.
 You can cancel your subscription at any time in the **Settings** tab of your Organization.
-    {% endnote %}
+    {% endcallout %}
 4. If you're creating an Organization on behalf of a business:
    - Check the **This account is owned by a business** checkbox.
    - Provide your **Business Name**.